 A reading room is named in memory of Gertrude V. Worthington, a former ERAU Board of Trustees member for over 20 years and avid supporter of libraries.
 This rich, warm, and stately environment has oversized leather chairs, large tables with banker’s lamps, study carrels, and the Howe Eagle Collection.
 As Worthington stated, it “ensures that students have a place to call their own at study time.”

-As the hub of the Library, the Computer Commons is a technologically rich environment with 40 computers, scanners and printers.
+As the hub of the Library, the Computer Commons is a technologically rich environment with 44 computers, scanners and printers.
 For a listing of software available on these computers, please click HERE.

 This inviting multimedia-ready room (Room 204) seats 20.
 It has 2 computer projectors and screens used for team briefings and multimedia presentations.
 A floor-to-ceiling writable surface provides ample space for writing engineering formulas, diagrams, flow charts, and language word conjugations.
 This room may be reserved using the Library’s Reserve A Room page.

 Group Study Rooms

 Seven rooms are available for individuals to study or for groups to work together.
 They may also be reserved using the Library’s Reserve A Room page.

 Testing Center & Open Computing Lab